hujhax/austin-improv-wiki/Troupes/Movie -  The Movie.md

 ## Summary
 ### Press Blurb
 Their press blurb, taken from a 2011 application to perform at [[The Hideout Theatre]]:<blockquote>Five of ColdTowne Theater's best performers will try their hand at narrative improv and attempt to improvise a movie on the spot.
 Complete with cut-to's and closeups, zoom-ins and voiceovers, Movie: The Movie will make you feel like you're sitting at the local multiplex instead of the Hideout Theater.
-And after winning the AIC's *[[Cagematch]]* a record 6 times in a row, they've gotten pretty good at it.</blockquote>
+And after winning the AIC's *[[Shows/Cagematch]]* a record 6 times in a row, they've gotten pretty good at it.</blockquote>

 ### "What's Your Deal?"
 Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[The Hideout Theatre]]:<blockquote>We perform a movie.</blockquote>